WordPress/gutenberg/docs/reference/coding-guidelines.md

 ### Strings

 String literals should be declared with single-quotes *unless* the string itself contains a single-quote that would need to be escaped–in that case: use a double-quote.
 If the string contains a single-quote *and* a double-quote, you can use ES6 template strings to avoid escaping the quotes.

+**Note:** The single-quote character (`'`) should never be used in place of an apostrophe (`’`) for words like `it’s` or `haven’t` in user-facing strings.
+For test code it's still encouraged to use a real apostrophe.

-In general, avoid backslash escaping quotes:
+In general, avoid backslash-escaping quotes:

 ```js
 // Bad: